Pycord-Development/pycord/docs/migrating.rst

 This update adds new features from the discord API such as application commands (slash, user, and message), as well as message components and much more.

-Since Pycord is still relatively new, we have attempted to make the migration from discord.py and v1 to pycord and v2 as smooth as possible.
+Since Pycord is still relatively new, we have attempted to make the migration from discord.py v1.7.x to pycord v2 as smooth as possible.

 Python Version Change